ivanobivan/messenger/README.md

 # Messenger
-This application i need for parse neccesary some Frameworks on Java, it is Maven, Hibernate, Spring, Servlets, Logger ...
+**This application i need for parse neccesary some Frameworks on Java, it is Maven, Hibernate, Spring, Servlets, Logger ...**<br>

-I will glad your additions on GitHub.
+**I will glad your additions on GitHub.**